neondatabase/website/content/docs/guides/neon-authorize-stack-auth.md

 ### 5. Install the Neon Serverless Driver

 Neon’s Serverless Driver manages the connection between your application and the Neon Postgres database.
-It supports HTTP, WebSockets, and TCP connections.
-For Neon Authorize, the connection must be established over HTTP.
-For HTTP, we recommend using this driver.
+For Neon Authorize, you must use HTTP.
+While it is technically possible to access the HTTP API without using our driver, we recommend using the driver for best performance.
+The driver also supports WebSockets and TCP connections, so make sure you use the HTTP method when working with Neon Authorize.

 Install it using the following command: